 About Azusa Pacific University

 APU is a comprehensive Christian university of liberal arts and professional programs, with a diverse student body of more than 10,000 students.
 Ethnic minority students comprise approximately 52 percent of the student population.
-Student life services, including the University Counseling Center, are primarily oriented toward undergraduate residential students.
+Student affairs services, including the University Counseling Center, are primarily oriented toward undergraduate residential students.
 However, the university also offers services to graduate, adult degree completion programs, satellite campuses, and offsite programs.

 Further information about the university may be found at apu.edu/about/.